jawad727/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

 React is a javascript library that is used to create apps.
-It makes complex apps easier to create by creating and reusing components.
+It makes complex apps easier to create by creating and reusing components like weve been doing all week.

 - [ ] What does it mean to _think_ in react?